App - Apple & Android (6)

 - Enter the Studio SWEAT onDemand channel access code DNZDXTQ and select Add Channel.

-- Acknowledge the warning message that appears.
+- Acknowledge the warning message that appears to approve adding the private channel – Jut click OK.

 The channel may not immediately appear in the list of channels on your Roku streaming player or Roku TV™.
 Your Roku device checks every 24 to 36 hours for any new channels you have added from the website and automatically installs them.
 If you would like to download the channel immediately, go to your Roku device and select Settings > System > System update > Check now.